sinancengiz/custom-form-fields-react/README.md

 # custom-form-fields-react

-> this is ibrary helps user to create custom forms
+> This is Library helps user to create custom forms.
+All you need to do is passing the list of object contains form fileds information to the CustomForm component and it will return the react form.

 [![NPM](https://img.shields.io/npm/v/custom-form-fields-react.svg)](https://www.npmjs.com/package/custom-form-fields-react) [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)